Easy Make Ahead Christmas Brunch Menu + Printable

 Eggs

-Overnight Scrambled Eggs with Spinach and Cheddar Cheese (or cheese of your choice) - I make these with a different cheese every year (and I also make this in a large baking pan for family weekends at the beach or snow).
+Overnight Scrambled Eggs with Spinach and Cheddar Cheese (or cheese of your choice) – I sometimes change these up with a different cheese, which is an easy way to vary them.

 Bacon